-M&M’s Introduces Three New Flavors: English Toffee Peanut, Mexican Jalapeño Peanut and Thai Coconut Peanut
+M&M’s Introduces Three New Flavors: English Toffee Peanut, Mexican Jalapeño Peanut, And Thai Coconut Peanut

 Fans are encouraged to vote on which flavor they like best (this writer will be voting for English Toffee).
 It’s not clear, however, if the “winner” will just be honorary, or if it will be put on store shelves while the others are sent to the candy graveyard.

-It bears noting that, this spring, M&M’s offered three flavors and put them up to a vote, those three being Crunchy Espresso, Crunchy Raspberry and Crunchy Mint.
-Crunchy Mint won, and went on to appear on store shelves for a limited time.
+It bears noting that, this spring, M&M’s offered three flavors and put them up to a vote, those three being Crunchy Espresso, Crunchy Raspberry, and Crunchy Mint.
+Crunchy Mint won and went on to appear on store shelves for a limited time.
 You may have noticed a pattern: all three were crunchy.
 In the current contest, all of the flavors are peanut-based.

 So does that mean a similar situation is happening here – that the winner will get a limited run while the other two go back to the factory?
 Or are all three going to be available forever (or for as long as they sell)?
 So far, manufacturer Mars Wrigley Confectionary isn’t saying.